 A little reminder regarding the most common photo-sensitive EO:

 Bergamot – Lemon – Sweet Orange – Red Mandarin – Grapefruit – Verbena: Do not sunbake after an application diluted or not – Wait at least 8 hours (even if applied on a small skin area or if taken internally).
-See full article here
+See the full article HERE

 Advice for sun protection: it’s well-known but it works!